vdaas/vald/CONTRIBUTING.md

 This pipeline will be executed only if the label `e2e/{target}` is added to the pull request.

+Please note that if you are working in a forked repository, all of the CI/CD pipelines will not be executed automatically.
+You may need to ask the Vald owner to grant access by adding the `ci/approved` label to the pull request to execute the pipelines.

 ### Create development branch

 Before working on changes, you need to create a development branch on your forked branch.